4 DAYS FROM $599

 Located at the confluence of the Main and Rhine Rivers, Mainz was once the seat of the Holy Roman Empire.
 Here, you’ll visit the Johannes Gutenberg Museum, dedicated to the inventor of moveable type and home to one of the original Gutenberg Bibles.
 This evening, enjoy some delightful entertainment.

-Marvel at the Speyer Cathedral and savor the warmth of a home-hosted dinner
+Marvel at the Speyer Cathedral and savor the warmth of a home-hosted coffee and cake

-You’ll depart for a tour of Speyer and its eponymous 11th-century cathedral.
+Enjoy a morning at leisure, or join an optional tour to Heidelberg.
+Unforgettable Moment: After lunch, enjoy snacks and good conversation during an insightful home-hosted coffee and cake.
+Then, depart for a tour of Speyer and its eponymous 11th-century cathedral.
 Once one of the largest cathedrals in the world, this UNESCO World Heritage Site remains the final resting place for many former emperors and heads of state.
-Your afternoon is at leisure to continue your discoveries, or you can join an optional tour to Heidelberg.
-Unforgettable Moment: Later, you will enjoy a meal and conversation during an insightful home-hosted dinner.
+Cultural Connection: This evening, enjoy more onboard entertainment after dinner.

 Join an optional tour to Heidelberg, a UNESCO World Heritage Site that is home to Germany’s oldest college, Heidelberg University.
 Enjoy panoramic views from the plaza of imposing Heidelberg Castle, a Gothic-Renaissance ruin of red stone looming above the downtown and see the castles famed Heidelberg Tun, an immense wine barrel, now empty, with a capacity of some 58,000 gallons.